grafana/agent/docs/rfcs/0004-agent-flow.md

 The primary goals of Agent Flow are

-1. Allow users to easily configure the system
+1. Allow users to more easily understand the impact of their configuration
-2. Allow users to understand the system
+2. Allow users to collect metrics from all running integrations across a  set of agents without installing extra dependencies
-3. Allow users to inspect the system
+3. Allow users to run integrations based on a dynamic environment
+4. Eliminate the need for duplication in the configuration file
-4. Allow developers to easily add components to the system
+5. Allow developers to easily add components to the system
-4. Ensure the Agent still maintains high performance on all platforms that the Agent currently supports
+6. Ensure the Agent still maintains high performance on all platforms that the Agent currently supports
+7. Allow the capability to support a GUI for configuration

 Goals of this design document